 Syntax Error Issues

 But the happiness was a short lived one.
 A few months after I went through the consolidation, the problems started appearing – there were those scary “syntax error in line xxx” messages suddenly appearing.
-At times I could not even access my admin site to check the error codes or to delete the problematic plugins.
+At times I had trouble even accessing my admin site to check the error codes or to delete the problematic plugins.

 Eventually all the blogs were down.